 And if you get a raise?
 Sock that money away, too, Woodford says.
 "Save today, so that you can live like nobody else tomorrow."

 Step 5: Check on your progress

 Financial planning is iterative, says Woodford.
 It's not a one-and-done solution, but rather a base plan that should be reviewed and updated periodically.
-Woodford suggests that financial plans be revisited annually with a financial advisor, or anytime you've had a big life event.
+Woodford suggests that financial plans be revisited annually with a financial consultant, or anytime you've had a big life event.
 "Anytime you'd send a Hallmark card—such as a wedding, graduation, or big move—that's a good time to call your advisor," he says.

-If you're not working with an advisor, schedule annual review sessions for yourself.
+If you're not working with a consultant, schedule annual review sessions for yourself.
 This is an opportunity to sit down, take another look at your goals and your budget, and adjust accordingly.
 You should be looking at changes in your income and expenses, as well as your progress on your financial goals over the past year.
 Did your salary change?
 Did your mortgage, utilities, or other expenses increase or decrease?
 Did you meet your financial goals for last year?
 If not, what happened?